Pixelikas/IceCream-Machine/README.md

 # IceCream-PY
-A icecream self-service machine system (like a CRUD) made using Python.
+A icecream self-service machine system (like a CRUD) made using Python.<br>